 - polycystic ovary syndrome, which many know as PCOS

 - a history of gestational diabetes, which occurs during pregnancy

 Certain groups of people also have a higher risk of developing type 2 diabetes.
 These include African-Americans, Alaska Natives, American Indians, Asian-Americans, Hispanic-Americans, Native Hawaiians, and Pacific Islanders.

-A person’s race, ethnicity, or both may also affect the BMI at which the risk of type 2 diabetes begins, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
+A person’s race, ethnicity, or both may also affect the BMI at which the risk of type 2 diabetes begins, according to the

 For white, Hispanic, and African Americans, the added risk begins with a BMI of 25.
 For Asian Americans, this involves a BMI of 23.
 For Pacific Islanders, the risk begins with a BMI of 26.